top of page

 • 3 min read

 Nonsense literature is a lot like absurdism, but the two genres stare into the void in different ways.
 Absurdism sits with meaninglessness like a monk in meditation.
-It leans into the discomfort, studies its contours, and grapples with the not-knowing.
-It’s serious work, this business of staring into the abyss without blinking.
-But nonsense literature does a cannonball into it.
-It’s not that it doesn’t see the void—it just refuses to treat it with reverence.
+It leans into the discomfort and grapples with the not-knowing.
+Staring into the abyss without blinking is serious work, but nonsense literature does a cannonball into that inky void.
+It refuses to treat anything with reverence.
 Where absurdism documents, nonsense decorates.
-Where absurdism struggles, nonsense plays.
-I don't just like nonsense literature.
-I need it.
-So do you.
+Absurdism struggles while nonsense plays.
+I need nonsense literature, and so do you.
 Here are a few reasons why:

 a piece of art made of a shoe, some lace, and a doll arm